No, it's not a Word Salad Title, but neither does it actually describe what happens in the show.

 - Secret Identity: Only Kelly Harkness and her father know that Benjy is the Thing.
-Her father is the reason he's a teenager in the first place.
+Her father is the reason he's a teenager in the first place rather than an adult.

 - Transformation Sequence: A particularly elaborate one, and another one for reversion.
-While he normally only transforms two or three times per episode (plus maybe one reversion sequence), in "Decepto the Great", where he transforms to or from the Thing seven times, the first four in the span of a minute and a half.
+While he normally only transforms two or three times per episode (plus maybe one reversion sequence), in "Decepto the Great", he transforms to or from the Thing seven times, the first four in the span of a minute and a half.